 AAA finds that gas prices are leading the charge for Americans to go electric

-“Consumers who are fed up with the wild price swings at the pump, may be more willing than ever to make the switch to an electric vehicle,” said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
+“Consumers who are fed up with the wild price swings at the pump, may be more willing than ever to make the switch to an electric vehicle,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
 “Record-high gas prices have brought the cost of owning an EV more in line with a standard gasoline-powered vehicle.
 Although it may cost more money up front, EVs cost less to charge, maintain, and are more efficient.”

 EV Sales Trends